dotlang/language/README.md

 var xx: mypt = {1, 2};
 ```

-You can define an enum based on another type with type restriction and constants:
+You can define an enum using sum types.
 ```
-type DoW := int where { $ :: DoW } //force values for this type to be only DoW type, not int;
-const SAT : DoW = 1;
-const SUN : DoW = 2;
-...
-var g: DoW = SAT;
-g = SUN;
-g = 1; //wrong!
+type DoW := SAT | SUN | ...
 ```

 You can define functions based on `int` and `X` where `type X := int` and they will be different functions.